jetweedy/pieRemote/README.md

 # pieRemote

-A clunky app that turns a web page into a remote control for your computer.
+A clunky app that turns a web page into a remote control for your computer.\

+I'll flesh out the documentation / instructions for use at a later time.

 ## Web Installation